 Then I joined and realized that it’s popular for a reason — Travel Blog Success will turbo-charge you and keep you from making many more mistakes.
 I always tell people that it will teach you to accomplish in six months what would normally take two years or longer of trial and error.

 To this day, TBS is the only private forum where I give out travel blogging advice.
 I love that community.

-Note: Travel Blog Success is on sale this week!
+Note: Travel Blog Success is on sale until March 31, 2017!
 The course is 30% off and I always encourage people to buy it while it’s on sale.
-There’s a brand new travel videography course, too!
+There are new courses on affiliate marketing, freelance writing, working with brands, and more!
 Hope to see you there.

 The solution: Remember that if something’s popular among bloggers, it’s probably for good reason.